render-engine/render-engine/docs/docs/getting-started/building-your-site.md

 ## Calling `render-engine build`

 You can also use the [CLI](../cli.md#building-your-site-with-render-engine-build) `build` command to build your site.
-It requires you pass in the module and site object `module:object` format.
+It requires you to pass in the module and site object `module:object` format.

 ```bash
 render-engine build app:app